talmage47/TannerTracker/README.md

-# Pratos
+# Pratos App

-A simple weightlifting progress tracker written at the request of my friend
+A simple weightlifting progress tracker written at the request of my friend.